Towards 6G with Connected Sky: UAVs and Beyond: Introduction

 In a connected sky, the support of large-scale deployment of UAVs requires reliable and secure wireless communications that ensure safe control and operation of UAVs.
 This will require efficient system design for wireless communication, intelligent computation, and reliable control mechanisms.
-Specifically, to support UAV operations in various applications, the following aspects can be realized: i) reliable three-dimensional (3D) wireless connectivity with enhanced cellular networks and integration of terrestrial and non-terrestrial networks (NTNs), ii) artificial intelligence (AI) at the edge used for UAV image processing in scenarios such as search and rescue, collision avoidance, and inspections, and iii) robust control and inter-UAV communications for flying in formation and cooperative operations.
-From the communication perspective, low-altitude UAVs rely on wireless communications for two key purposes: a) command and control signaling with low data rates: for exchanging safety-critical information and flight operations, and b) data communication with high data rates: for transmitting collected data such as images and videos from UAVs to ground stations.
-For mid-to-high altitudes UAV operations, broadband wireless connectivity is needed for in-flight connectivity in commercial aircraft.
+Specifically, to support UAV operations in various applications, the following aspects can be realized: i) reliable three-dimensional (3D) wireless connectivity with enhanced cellular networks and integration of terrestrial and non-terrestrial networks (NTNs), ii) artificial intelligence (AI) at the edge used for UAV image processing in scenarios such as search and rescue, collision avoidance, and inspections, and iii) robust control and inter-UAV communications for flying in formation and cooperative operations. { The terrestrial cellular networks, potentially in integration with NTNs, can provide robust, reliable, and limitless wireless connectivity for UAVs flying at different altitudes (as illustrated in Fig.\,\ref{Fig1}).}